Four-Loops-Big-Data-Analytics/group-project/README.md

 Stage 3 takes the corrected transcript produced in stage 2 and enriches it by adding a set of columns (stats) via Python ensuring reproducibility.
 This results in data/meeting_enriched.csv.
 The script relies on csv and os modules using csv.DictReader to parse each row as a dictionary rather than a list.
 More readable as row["name"] returns the speakers name directly rather than row[0] which would require further digging.
 If the csv is rearranged, a positional index would silently grab the wrong value.
 A turn_counter dictionary is used to implement speaker_turn_id, holding a separate count per speaker which tracks their turn.
 For each row, question_flag checks whether a line ends with a question mark; num_words and text_size_chars use split() and len() and speech_rate_wps is calculated by dividing the word count by time_taken_sec, rounded to 2dps.

 ## Stage 4 — Validation
-Validated rows are saved to a new file, while errors are written to validation_report.txt.
-Currently, as the file is small, I have chosen to save all valid rows to a list in RAM, which is then dumped to meeting_validated.csv once all checks are performed.
-This trades memory usage (RAM could)
+Validated, complete rows are saved to a new file, while errors are written to validation_report.txt.
+This ensures that the dataset has 100% density and all data points are valid, before passing it on to analytics.
+Currently, as the file is small, log entries/errors and cleaned data are stored in RAM and then written to file all at once, which could be an issue given a huge dataset (we could run out of RAM).
+However, this prevents slow disk write speeds bottle-necking the process.
+A better solution might yield logs/errors using a generator, then write them to file one at a time (or in batches) in parallel.

 ## Stage 5 — Analytics

----
+Uses the pandas module to perform data analytics.
+Results are saved to RAM before being written to a .csv file, and more human-readable .md file.
+Similarly to Stage 4, could overflow RAM given a large enough dataset as analytics are saved to RAM before bein written to file; a generator approach with parallel file writes may be a better approach.

 ## Complexity Discussion